-The process is administered by one of the following; the lead referee designated to the tournament, or the national referee manager or the referee tournament coaching coordinator if they are present.
-If the referee who would be responsible has a substantial conflict of interest, all elements of the process should be delegated to a suitable alternative - this would be either a member of the England Touch Referee Committee, or another senior referee present at the tournament.
+The process is administered by one of the following; the lead referee designated to the tournament, or the national referee manager or the events manager if they are present.
+If other people present have been briefed previously on the fast track process, they may administer it.
+If the referee who would be responsible has a substantial conflict of interest, all elements of the process should be delegated to a suitable alternative.